ontio/documentation/docs/pages/doc_en/Introduction/tutorial_for_developer_en.md

 ### Environment setup

 A. Set up your own test network as described in [Connect to ontology](#connect-to-ontology).
-You can run ontology in test mode or connect to Ontology's public test network called Polaris (TestNet).
+You can run Ontology in test mode or connect to Ontology's public test network called Polaris (TestNet).

 The remaining part of this example is performed in test mode!